>>Proof required on valid vaccination records before checking in<<

 * Due to nationwide shortage of cat vaccination, We have received information from manufacturers that all fully vaccinated cats have a 3 month leeway with their boosters (Jan/2022)

-*Cattery request fleas and worming treatment records (product name and date last treated your cat(s) before check your cat in).
+*Cattery request PRESCRIPTION strength fleas and worming treatment records (product name and date last treated your cat(s) before checking your cat in).

 Treat your home - 95% of a flea infestation is in the home, this means that if your cat has fifty fleas on them, your home is likely to have up to one thousand fleas and eggs - and they can survive for up to a year!
 You can buy household flea spray from your vets or online.